-- 4 The portfolio company has performed in excess of our expectations as demonstrated by exceeding revenue milestones, clinical milestones or other operating metrics or as a result of raising capital well in excess of our underwriting assumptions.
+- The portfolio company has performed in excess of our expectations as demonstrated by exceeding revenue milestones, clinical milestones or other operating metrics or as a result of raising capital well in excess of our underwriting assumptions.
 Generally the portfolio company displays one or more of the following: its enterprise value greatly exceeds our loan balance; it has achieved cash flow positive operations or has sufficient cash resources to cover the remaining balance of the loan; there is strong potential for warrant gains from our warrants; and there is a high likelihood that the borrower will receive favorable future financing to support operations.
-Loans rated 4 are the lowest risk profile in our portfolio and have no expected risk of principal loss. - 3 The portfolio company has performed to our expectations as demonstrated by meeting revenue milestones, clinical milestones or other operating metrics.
+Loans rated 4 are the lowest risk profile in our portfolio and have no expected risk of principal loss. - The portfolio company has performed to our expectations as demonstrated by meeting revenue milestones, clinical milestones or other operating metrics.
 It has raised, or is expected to raise, capital consistent with our underwriting assumptions.
 Generally the portfolio company displays one or more of the following: its enterprise value comfortably exceeds our loan balance; it has sufficient cash resources to operate according to its plan; it is expected to raise additional capital as needed; and there continues to be potential for warrant gains from our warrants.
-New loans are typically rated 3 when approved and thereafter 3-rated loans represent a standard risk profile, with no principal loss currently expected. - 2 The portfolio company has performed below our expectations as demonstrated by missing revenue milestones, delayed clinical progress or otherwise failing to meet projected operating metrics.
+New loans are typically rated 3 when approved and thereafter 3-rated loans represent a standard risk profile, with no principal loss currently expected. - The portfolio company has performed below our expectations as demonstrated by missing revenue milestones, delayed clinical progress or otherwise failing to meet projected operating metrics.
 It may have raised capital in support of the poorer performance but generally on less favorable terms than originally contemplated at the time of underwriting.
 Generally the portfolio company displays one or more of the following: its enterprise value exceeds our loan balance but at a lower multiple than originally expected; it has sufficient cash to operate according to its plan but liquidity may be tight; and it is planning to raise additional capital but there is uncertainty and the potential for warrant gains from our warrants are possible, but unlikely.
 Loans rated 2 represent an increased level of risk of loss of principal.
-While no loss is currently anticipated for a 2-rated loan, there is potential for future loss of principal.
+While no loss is currently anticipated for a 2-rated loan, there is potential for future loss of principal. - The portfolio company has performed well below plan as demonstrated by materially missing revenue milestones, delayed or failed clinical progress or otherwise failing to meet operating metrics.
+The portfolio company has not raised sufficient capital to operate effectively or retire its debt obligation to us.
+Generally the portfolio company displays one or more of the following: its enterprise value may not exceed our loan balance; it has insufficient cash to operate according to its plan and liquidity may be tight; and there are uncertain plans to raise additional capital or the portfolio company is being sold under distressed conditions.
+There is no potential for warrant gains from our warrants.
+Loans rated 1 are generally put on non-accrual status and represent a high degree of risk of loss of principal.